 Are your eligible providers participating in the Centers for Medicare and Medicaid Services (CMS) EHR Incentive Program commonly known as “Meaningful Use”?

-Yes, all eligible providers at all sites were participating
+Yes, all eligible providers at all sites are participating

-Yes, some eligible providers at some sites were participating
+Yes, some eligible providers at some sites are participating

-No, our eligible providers were not yet participating
+No, our eligible providers are not yet participating

-No, because our providers were not eligible
+No, because our providers are not eligible

 Not sure

-If yes (a or b), at what stage of Meaningful Use is the majority (more than half) of your participating providers (i.e., what is the stage for which they most recently received incentive payments)?
+If yes (a or b), at what stage of Meaningful Use are the majority (more than half) of your participating providers (i.e., what is the stage for which they most recently received incentive payments)?

 Adoption, Implementation, or Upgrade (AIU)